-Climbing to an altitude of 5,895 m (19,341 ft) above sea level, was probably the most challenging thing I’ve ever done in my life, the challenge being as mental as it was physical.
+Climbing to the top of Mount Kilimanjaro, Tanzania, which has an altitude of 5,895 m (19,341 ft) above sea level, was probably the most challenging thing I’ve ever done in my life.

 - Backpack/Holdall: I took a 70l Mountain Equipment Wet and Dry Bag.
 This has a zipped pouch where you can place any wet items.
 I’d recommend taking 70l – 90l size.